QuinnKWolter/Unity_Project01/README.md

 # Obstacles
 Objects that have served as harmful obstacles in the pursuit of wellbeing, both accelerating and drawing in the zone while directly harming the player on contact.

+# To Win
-To Win: Score 3000 points while avoiding death.
+Score 3000 points while avoiding death.
+# To Lose
-To Lose: Lose all of your health to the zones and obstacles in the game.
+Lose all of your health to the zones and obstacles in the game.

-What would I do differently?
+# What would I do differently?
 1. Fine tune the balance of the various pickups to a greater extent.
 I like where they're at, but I could control the pace of the game better.
 2. Not get sick during development.
 Full-time work, evening classes, and a flu with a side of sinus infection has been just lovely in getting this done in a timely manner.
 3. Fine tune the movement mechanics - I had to sacrifice time here in favor of other features, and it shows.
 Still, I can claim floatiness factors in intentionally.